Crypto-Forge-Labs/crypto-yall/docs/AI_ASSISTED_SETUP.md

 ========================================================
 Tell me I can skip this whole phase if I only want email.
 If I skip it, I'll leave the two Telegram secrets blank in Phase 6.
 5.1  If needed, install Telegram (https://telegram.org).
-5.2  In Telegram, search @BotFather, send /newbot, set a name ("Crypto Yall Bot") and a unique username ending in "bot".
+5.2  In Telegram, search @BotFather, send /newbot, set a name ("Crypto Forge Labs Bot") and a unique username ending in "bot".
 BotFather gives a TOKEN - have me copy and save it.
 5.3  Get my chat ID: search for my new bot by its username, tap "Start" (or send "hello"), then open in a browser:
         https://api.telegram.org/bot<MY_BOT_TOKEN>/getUpdates
      (replace <MY_BOT_TOKEN> with the token).
 In the response find "chat":{"id": followed by a number - that number is my CHAT ID.
 Save it.